sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 ## The Foundation of Narrative Structure

-Olsen drives home a call to action for scientists to develop _story sense_, or narrative intuition, which like most things in life, require practice before mastery is obtained.
-An effective technique to develop narrative intuition is by creating a Dobzhansky Template and using the And, But, Therefore (ABT) formatting structure.
+Olsen gives special importance to a call to action for scientists to develop _story sense_, or narrative intuition, which like most things in life, require practice before mastery is obtained.
+An effective technique to develop narrative intuition is to create a Dobzhansky Template and use the And, But, Therefore (ABT) formatting structure.

 ### Dobzhansky Template